 Primo-Lacto® Product Information

-The collection system includes both a hand expression funnel and a pump adapter.
-Product range is compatible with both Medela® and Ameda® breast pumps and Slip Tip and ENFit® oral feeding syringes.
+The colostrum breast pump system includes both a hand expression funnel and a pump adapter.
+This colostrum pump is compatible with both Medela® and Ameda® breast pumps and Slip Tip and ENFit® oral feeding syringes.

 Industry Leaders on Primo-Lacto®

 “I am pleased to inform you that I trialed the Primo-Lacto system with a mom.
 She was having difficulty pumping colostrum for her 32 week baby who was in our NICU (had only gotten a few drops the day prior).
 I set her up and came in and she had filled up 2-3ml syringes with the Primo-Lacto and was in the process of filling 2 more.
 I am ready to place an order for the Primo-Lacto collection kits."